Think of the products people used a few decades ago.

 Location and Facility Management

 Just like the real estate business, location is everything for an e-retailer.
-It is essential to choose strategic places where there is natural movement and delivery of goods to advertise your shop.
+It is essential to choose strategic places where there are natural movement and delivery of goods to advertise your shop.

 A good location should also allow for easy supply-chain flow.
 Therefore, proximity to inland shipping centers, ports or airports could help to make the process quick and efficient.